-Cricut cutting machines are electronic die cutting machines used to create hundreds of types of crafts.
-For example, you can use a Cricut machine to cut cardstock into shapes to create a gift box, or cut HTV/Iron-on intro various shapes and put them on a t-shirt.
+Cricut cutting machines are electronic die-cutting machines used to create hundreds of types of crafts.
+For example, you can use a Cricut machine to cut cardstock into shapes to create a gift box or cut HTV/Iron-on into various shapes and put them on a t-shirt.

 What is die-cutting?

 Die cutting is using a machine (manual or electronic) to cut out materials into shapes.
 For example, Cricut cutting machines are electronic die cutters.
 You use them to cut material into shapes that are used to make finished crafts.

 Cricut Access is a subscription service provided by Cricut that includes fonts, graphics, sentiments, monograms, craft projects, and more that are already designed and ready for your Cricut cutting machine to cut out.
 There are more than 130,000 images, thousands of projects, and more than 500 fonts ready for you to use.